JuliaFinance/Instruments.jl/README.md

 This is a base package for the JuliaFinance ecosytem.

-It provides a singleton type `Currency` based on standard ISO 4167 currency codes to be used primarily for dispatch in other JuliaFinance packages together with three methods:
+It provides a singleton type `Currency` based on standard ISO 4167 currency codes to be used primarily for dispatch in other JuliaFinance packages together with four methods:

+- `symbol`: The ISO 4167 3 letter symbol for the currency.
 - `name`: The name of the currency.
 - `code`: The ISO 4167 code for the currency.
 - `unit`: The minor unit, i.e. number of decimal places, for the currency.

-(this functionality used to be from the Currencies.jl package)
+This is provided from the [Currencies](https://github.com/JuliaFinance/Currencies.jl.git) package.

 These are simple labels, such as `Currency{:USD}`, `Currency{:EUR}`.